scarey18/sudoku-solver/README.md

-This is a web-based sudoku solver.
-Users are asked to input known values into the grid, and the other answers will be provided.

 # Sudoku Solver
 This is a web-based sudoku solver.
 Users are asked to input known values into the grid, and the rest of the puzzle will be solved.